winitzki/scall/tutorial/programming_dhall.md

 Recursive types are usually specified via type equations of the form `T = F T`.
 So far, we have used the Church encoding technique for representing such recursive types in Dhall.
 But Church encodings always give the **least fixpoints** of type equations.
-The least fixpoints give types that are also known as "inductive types".
 Another useful kind of fixpoints are **greatest fixpoints**.

 In this book, we write `LFix F` for the least fixpoint and   `GFix F` for the greatest fixpoint of the type equation `T = F T`.